jadecobra/gym/python_tdd/docs/06_DATA_STRUCTURES_NONE.md

 - `float` - floats - floating point numbers e.g. -1.1, 0.1, 1.1
 - `str` - string - any text in strings"
 - `tuple` - tuples - an immutable sequence of values
-- `list` - lists - a mutable sequence of values
+- `list` - lists | arrays - a mutable sequence of values
 - `set` - sets - a sequence of values with no duplicates
 - `dict` - dictionaries - a mapping of key, values